 In the Editor window, click on “New” bottom or click Ctrl+N, choose “Indicator” and write the name of your new indicator.

-How to create a Moving Average
+How to use the EasyLanguage average function to create a Moving Average

 1. Insert all Inputs